 Contact the Authorities

-While some states legally require you to call 911 when a car accident occurs, it’s always a good idea to get the authorities to document the incident.
+While some states legally require you to call 911 with a car accident claim, it’s always a good idea to get the authorities to document the incident.
 When the police arrive, they’ll complete a detailed report of the car accident.

 Be sure to ask for a copy of this report and get the contact information of any officer who arrives on the scene and complete the report.
 Insurers will use the police report when processing your personal injury claim, should you file one.